 This deliverable defines the overall design of the Co-Living system.
 The purpose is to present a coherent and unified architecture that ensures the required modularity, expandability and interoperability.
 The design emerges from the underlying mPower platform.
-This deliverable will describe the system overview including traceable requirements, the design considerations, the system architecture and the most important components in detail.
-The details in this version of the deliverable correspond to work carried out in phase I of the project.
+This deliverable describes the system overview including traceable requirements, design considerations, system architecture and the most important components in detail.
+The details in this version of the deliverable correspond to work carried out in both phase I and phase II of the project.